 Fellowship Program Director: Cathy Conry-Cantilena M.D.

 The first year of this program prepares the fellow in every aspect of transfusion medicine.
-The year begins with a two-month formal rotation through the major functional areas of the department, where the trainee is exposed to the primary components of transfusion medicine and immunohematology.
-Actual "hands-on" laboratory experience is supplemented with a series of lectures by the senior staff.
+The year begins with a two-month rotation through the major functional areas of the department, where the trainee is exposed to the primary components of transfusion medicine and immunohematology.
+Actual "hands-on" laboratory experience is supplemented with a series of lectures by the senior staff and outside speakers.
 In the latter half of the first year of training, the fellow identifies an area of research interest.
 It is one of the distinct advantages of the NIH that a variety of research opportunities are available.

 During the second year the fellow is able to concentrate on the research project under the supervision of a member of the senior staff.
 The fellow has access to a state-of-the-art facility with ample laboratory space and equipment.
 Current research programs include investigations in:

-- Development and evaluation of innovative techniques for blood cell and bone marrow collection and separation
+- Development and evaluation of innovative techniques for cellular engineering

 - Molecular (DNA) tissue typing